tpluscode/tpluscode.github.io/source/_posts/2015-12-13-hypermedia-maturity-model.markdown

 ### Way 2: server advertises a 'next tweet' resource

-Alternatively I would have the server prepare an identifiers for the next tweet and attachment upload endpoints
+Alternatively I would have the server prepare identifiers for the next tweet and attachment upload resources.

 {% highlight http %}
 GET /